Senators Reach Deal To Stabilize ACA Insurance Markets For 2 Years

 Less than a week after President Trump said he is cutting off subsidies to health insurance companies, lawmakers say they have a deal to restore the money and take other actions that could stabilize insurance markets for next year.

 Sens.
-Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., say they have a tentative agreement to appropriate the subsidies for the next two years, restore money used to encourage people to sign up for Affordable Care Act health plans and make it easier for states to design their own alternative health care systems.
+Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., say they have a tentative agreement to appropriate the subsidies for the next two years, restore money used to encourage people to sign up for Affordable Care Act health plans, and make it easier for states to design their own alternative health care systems.

-Alexander said the idea is to stabilize the markets in the short term while Congress continues to debate long-term changes to the Affordable Care Act.
+Alexander said the idea is to stabilize the markets in the short term while Congress continues to debate long-term changes to the ACA.

-"Over the next two years, I think Americans won't have to worry about the possibility of being able to buy insurance in the counties where they live," he said in a conversation with reporters at the Capitol Tuesday.
+"Over the next two years, I think Americans won't have to worry about the possibility of being able to buy insurance in the counties where they live," he said in a conversation with reporters at the Capitol on Tuesday.

-He said he spoke with President Trump over the weekend and that Trump said he supports the ideas.
-However, Senate Majority Leader Mitch McConnell, R-Ky., would not commit to bringing the bill up for a vote, as Murray and Alexander seek enough support to ensure the bill could pass.
-It would need 60 votes to get across the finish line, and would require at least a dozen Republicans to take a difficult political step in voting to shore up parts of Obamacare.
+He said he spoke with President Trump over the weekend and that Trump said he supports the idea.
+However, Senate Majority Leader Mitch McConnell, R-Ky., would not commit to bringing the bill up for a vote, as Murray and Alexander seek enough support to ensure it could pass.
+The bill would need 60 votes to get across the finish line and would require at least a dozen Republicans to take a difficult political step in voting to shore up parts of Obamacare.

-Trump, during a press conference Tuesday in the Rose Garden with Greek Prime Minister Alexis Tsipras, declared the Affordable Care Act "virtually dead" but said he supports the Alexander-Murray deal.
+Trump, during a news conference with Greek Prime Minister Alexis Tsipras Tuesday in the Rose Garden, declared the Affordable Care Act "virtually dead" but said he supports the Alexander-Murray deal.

 "It's a short-term solution," Trump said in response to a question about the deal.
 "The solution will be for about a year or two years and it will get us over this intermediate hump."